GorillaStack/retro-tag/README.md

 +---------------------------+--------+--------+----------+
 ```

+## FAQ
+### Supported Ruby versions
+The retro tagging and audit logging functions were confirmed to be working on Ruby version 2.6.6.

 ## Contributing

 If you have questions, feature requests or bugs to report, please do so on [the issues section of our github repository](https://github.com/GorillaStack/retro-tag/issues).

 If you are interested in contributing, please get started by forking our GitHub repository and submit a pull-request.